-The drilling fluids and chemicals market is anticipated to grow at a CAGR of 5.0% between 2018 and 2026.
+The global drilling fluids and chemicals market is anticipated to grow at a CAGR of 5.0% between 2018 to 2026.

 Recovery in drilling operations after the steep downturn in 2015 and 2016 owing to crashing of the oil prices is the major factor that is driving demand for drilling chemicals.
 Even though the rebound in drilling operations and recovery in demand for these products are getting stronger it is not anticipated to touch peak levels by 2021 and only after that period till 2026 the market is projected to grow significantly faster.
 Crude oil prices are expected to remain considerably below the water marks experienced in the past ten years limiting any further advances.
 Increasing use of horizontal drilling activity especially in the U.S. and Middle East countries is yet another driving factor for these products.
 Exploration and drilling of unconventional wells along with increasing emphasis on horizontal drilling where requirement of drilling fluids are significantly high owing to the addition of lateral lengths in the wellbore compared to for conventional wells or vertical drilling processes.